John Oaksey: Broadcasting

 Oaksey began his broadcasting career while still active in the saddle.
 The BBC booked him four days before his Grand National ride on Carrickbeg to tour the site by helicopter and talk the audience through the fences.
 This was followed by his first regular television work which was with Pay-TV, a short-lived pay-as-you-view experiment set up by the boxing promoter Jarvis Astaire in 1965.
 For a time, they held the contract to broadcast from Kempton races.

-He joined ITV in 1969, and was regularly seen and heard on The ITV Seven and later Channel 4 Racing, where he was invariably referred to by John McCririck as "My Noble Lord".
-In the 1980s he also appeared on BBC Radio alongside Peter Bromley.
-Together they covered Bob Champion's famous win in the 1981 Grand National.
+He joined ITV's World of Sport in 1969, and was regularly seen and heard on The ITV Seven and later Channel 4 Racing, where he was invariably referred to by John McCririck as "My Noble Lord".
+On the retirement of John Rickman in 1978 he became the lead presenter for ITV's racing coverage.
+In the 1980s he also appeared on BBC Radio alongside Peter Bromley, and together they covered Bob Champion's famous win in the 1981 Grand National.
 Oaksey remarked afterwards: "If an imaginative novelist had dreamt up that result everybody would have called him a very silly imaginative novelist."
 He retired from regular broadcasting at the end of 1999, though he still appeared occasionally for a while after that.